DanielFloeter/category-archives-block/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Dsplays a monthly or yearly archive of posts for one or more specific categories.
+Displays a monthly or yearly archive of posts for one or more specific categories.

 == Description ==

-Displays a monthly or yearly archive of posts for one or more specific categories.
-It is very similar to the WordPress Archives except that it can displays one or more specific category's posts, not only all categories.
-It can be configured to either show a listing or a pulldown by month or year with or without post counts.
+Displays a archive of posts for one or more specific categories.
+It can be configured to either show by month or year with post counts and as a listing or a pulldown .

 = Features =
 * Option multi category selection